ntrezowan/the-plain/_posts/2019-11-25-upgrading-automic-automation-engine-to-12.3.md

     If you prefer to create a new keystore and use it for JWP, do the following;

         # cd /opt/ae/automationengine/bin/
-        # java -jar ucsrvjp.jar -installcert ldap.example.com:636 /opt/ae/automationengine/bin/ldap.jks
+        # java -jar ucsrvjp.jar -installcert ldap.example.com:636 /opt/ae/automationengine/bin/ssl_certs/ldap.jks

     f) Configure the Database;

-    If you prefer to use Oracle OCI, configure AE as following;
+    If you prefer to use `Oracle OCI`, configure AE as following;

         # vi /opt/ae/automationengine/bin/ucsrv.ini

         [OCI]
         SQLDRIVERCONNECT=ODBCVAR=NNJNNORO,DSN=DB_NAME;UID=;PWD=;SP=NLS_LANGUAGE=AMERICAN,NLS_TERRITORY=AMERICA,CODESET=

-    If you prefer to use JDBC, configure AE as following;
+    If you prefer to use `JDBC`, configure AE as following;

         [JDBC]
         SQLDRIVERCONNECT=jdbc:oracle:thin:@AE_DB_SERVER_IP:1521/DB_NAME